resheku/my-awesome/README.md

 - [RobertCraigie/prisma-client-py](https://github.com/RobertCraigie/prisma-client-py) - Prisma Client Python is an auto-generated and fully type-safe database client designed for ease of use
 - [SeldonIO/alibi-detect](https://github.com/SeldonIO/alibi-detect) - Algorithms for outlier, adversarial and drift detection
 - [SethMMorton/natsort](https://github.com/SethMMorton/natsort) - Simple yet flexible natural sorting in Python.
-- [Slimmer-AI/mpire](https://github.com/Slimmer-AI/mpire) - A Python package for easy multiprocessing, but faster than multiprocessing
 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 - [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [Teemu/pytest-sugar](https://github.com/Teemu/pytest-sugar) - a plugin for py.test that changes the default look and feel of py.test (e.g. progressbar, show tests that fail instantly)